 Vancouver Airport is 8 miles (13km) southwest of downtown Vancouver.
-It is located on Sea Island, at the mouth of the Fraser River.
 This award-winning international airport manages at least 22 flights to and from the USA every day, and a further dozen or so from international destinations.

 As you would expect of any leading city, the airport is modern and efficient.
 It has a good choice of transport options for getting to downtown Vancouver and the cruise port.

 Taxis are always on hand for transfers from Vancouver Airport to the cruise port.
 On arrival, you will find the taxi stands on Level 2 of the domestic and international Arrivals area.

 Fares are calculated by zone on a fixed price basis.
 The journey takes about 30 minutes, traffic permitting.
 The standard fare is CAB$35.
 If you are traveling as a family or group, this is the cheapest and most efficient way to travel to and from the cruise port.

 If you want to start your Alaskan cruise in style, you can book a private limousine to sweep you and your luggage in opulent comfort from Vancouver Airport to the cruise port.